deepanshs/mrsimulator/docs/user_guide/method/method.rst

-designing and creating **TransitionQuery** and **MixingQuery** for single- and multi-spin transitions and how to use them to select the transition pathways with the desired frequency and amplitudes in each **SpectralDimension** of your custom method object.
+designing and creating **TransitionQuery** and **MixingQuery** for single- and multi-spin transitions and how to use them to select the transition pathways with the desired frequency and amplitudes in each **SpectralDimension** of your custom Method object.
 In multi-dimensional spectra, we illustrate how the desired frequency correlation can sometimes be achieved by using an appropriate affine transformation.
 We also examine how changing the frequency contributions in **SpectralEvent** of **DelayEvent** objects can be used to obtain the desired